 Trained, Experienced Staff: These treatment centers are often staffed by therapeutic professionals with years of experience in dealing with struggling teens.
 They usually hire staff that are passionate about changing the lives of teens for the better.

 Elevations RTC as a residential treatment center for teens

-Elevations RTC is one of the leading co-ed residential treatment centers for teens.
+Elevations RTC is one of the leading all gender residential treatment centers for teens.
 Elevations offers support, guidance, and relief to boys and girls, ages 13 to 18.
 Students at Elevations often struggle with issues surrounding mental health problems, learning disorders, substance use, emotional disorders, and more.